hangngdata/unicorn_investors_network_analysis/README.md

 ![alt-text](visuals/accel_neighbors.png)

-### Communities and Cliques
+### Communities and cliques

 Using the Louvain algorithm, I detected 4 investor communities.
-These represent clusters of investors who repeatedly back unicorns together, often signaling regional networks or strategic alliances.
+These represent clusters of investors who repeatedly back unicorns up together, often signaling regional networks or strategic alliances.

 The largest detected community consists of 155 investors and 356 co-invesetments.
 This cluster is the largest group of investors who frequently team up.

 ![alt-text](visuals/largest_community.png)

-While largest community by Louvain algorithm shows a macro-perspective of the densely connected subgraph of the network, the largest investor clique gives more localized insight into clusters where nodes are fully connected.
+While largest community by the Louvain algorithm shows a macro-perspective of the densely connected subgraph of the network, the largest investor clique gives more localized insight into clusters where nodes are fully connected.

 ![alt-text](visuals/largest_clique.png)

 The largest clique consists of 7 investors: Kleiner Perkins Caufield & Byers, Andreessen Horowitz, Sequoia Capital, Google Ventures, Founders Fund, General Catalyst and Index Ventures.

-Investigation into the unicorns that these investors invested in: Sequoia Capital & Andreessen Horowitz and Sequoia Capital & Index Ventures are the two strongest co-investing pairs.
-Remote was co-invested by three different pairs, showing that it attracts multiple VCs and is a 'consensus bet'.
+Investigation into the unicorns reveals: Sequoia Capital & Andreessen Horowitz and Sequoia Capital & Index Ventures are the two strongest co-investing pairs.
+The unicorn Remote was co-invested by three different pairs, showing that it attracts multiple investors and is a 'consensus bet'.
 Founders Fund co-invested together with multiple investors (ie. 6 investors) but only in 1 or 2 unicorns with each.
 It is more like a "bridge" between investors in the network.

 ### Co-investing recommender system